apache/spark/README.md

     sbt/sbt update compile

-To run Spark, you will need to have Scala's bin in your $PATH, or you will need to set the `SCALA_HOME` environment variable to point to where you've installed Scala.
+To run Spark, you will need to have Scala's bin in your `PATH`, or you will need to set the `SCALA_HOME` environment variable to point to where you've installed Scala.
 Scala must be accessible through one of these methods on Mesos slave nodes as well as on the master.